-Short Answer Questions

-- 1. What is the difference between hearing and listening? - 2.
-What are the characteristics of listening skills? - 3.
-What are the sub-skills of speaking? - 4.
-What do you mean by role-playing?
-Write in brief. - 5.
-What is anchoring?
-Give an example of anchoring. - 6.
-What do you mean by role play?
-Give an example. - 7.
-What are the types of role play?
+I. Very Short Answer Questions 1.
+Listening is a skill. (productive/receptive) 2.
+Hearing is process. (an active / a passive) 3.
+Define the term comparing with suitable example.
+II.
+SI hort Answer Questions 1.
+What is the difference between hearing and listening?
+2. What are the characteristics of listening skills?
+3. What are the sub-skills of speaking?
+4. What do you mean by role-playing?
+Write in brief.
+5. What is anchoring?
+Give an example of anchoring.
+6. What do you mean by role play?
+Give an example.
+7. What are the types of role play?
 Give suitable examples.

-Very Short Answer Questions
+III.
+Lo ng Answer Questions 1.
+What do you understand by listening comprehension?
+Explain with suitable examples.
+2. What is speaking?
+Write down the need and importance of speaking skill.
+3. What are the different steps of making speeches and presentation?
+59